CadenScharpf/manim-cs/README.md

 ## Version 1.0

-Version 1.0 brings added support for rendering arrays.
+Version 1.0 brings added support for rendering and manipulating arrays.
 The following classes have been added to the library:

 ### array_element.py